Katharine Foot: Career

-In 1892, after her first six weeks in a course on invertebrates in Woods Hole, Charles Ottis Whitman delegated her to work on the maturation and fertilization of the egg of the earthworm, Allolobophora foetida.
+In 1892, after her first six weeks in a course on invertebrates in Woods Hole, Charles Ottis Whitman delegated Foot to work on the maturation and fertilization of the egg of the earthworm, Allolobophora foetida.
 She wrote a paper on the subject that appeared in the Journal of Morphology in 1894.
-In 1896 she was the first woman to give a lecture at the Woods Hole Laboratory.
+In 1896, she became the first woman to give a lecture at the Woods Hole Laboratory.
 Her lecture was titled "The centrosomes of the fertilized egg of Allolobophora foetida".

-Ella Strobell joined Foot as her assistant in 1897.
-In 1899 Strobell's name started to appear as a coauthor of Foot's papers.
+Ella Strobell began working as Foot's assistant in 1897.
+In 1899, Strobell's name began coauthoring papers with Foot.
 Foot and Strobell were among the first to photograph the development stages of fertilized eggs and together researched the role of chromosomes in hereditary, sex-linked characteristics.
 Additionally, they developed a technique for creating samples at low temperatures for viewing under the microscope.

-This was a significant technical advance of the time.
-Between 1906 and 1913 the two researched certain stages of chromosomal development of squash bugs.
+Between 1906 and 1913, Foot and Strobell researched certain stages of chromosomal development of squash bugs.
 This was believed to be done in a Laboratory of their own in New York City.
 Foot and Strobell participated in debates on the role of chromosomes in transmitting definite units of hereditary information such as sex-linked characteristics.
 They defended their position against T.H.
 Morgan.
-In 1914 Foot and Strobell went to England to continue their research under Harry Eltringham of New College Oxford.
+In 1914, Foot and Strobell traveled to England to continue their research under Harry Eltringham of New College Oxford.
 Their research stopped in 1917 when Strobell became ill.

 By the end of the First World War, Foot went on to volunteer for the American Red Cross in Paris.
 She researched the life cycle of the louse, Pediculus vestimenti, to develop a method of control.